narrowspark/coding-standard/README.md

 Contributing
 ------------

-If you would like to help take a look at the [list of issues](http://github.com/narrowspark/coding-standard/issues) and check our [Contributing](CONTRIBUTING.md) guild.
+If you would like to help take a look at the [list of issues](https://github.com/narrowspark/coding-standard/issues) and check our [CONTRIBUTING.md](.github/CONTRIBUTING.md) guide.

-> **Note:** Please note that this project is released with a Contributor Code of Conduct.
+> **Note:** please note that this project is released with a Contributor Code of Conduct.
 By participating in this project you agree to abide by its terms.

 License
 ---------------

-The Narrowspark Coding Standard is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT)
+The Narrowspark Coding Standard is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT)